Tyrannius Rufinus: Original works

-The anti-Origenist Liber de fide was in the past sometimes attributed to Tyrannius Rufinus, but now it is more often assigned to Rufinus the Syrian.
+The anti-Origenist Liber de fide was in the past sometimes attributed to Rufinus of Aquileia, but now it is more often assigned to Rufinus the Syrian.

 Translations from Greek to Latin

 Rufinus translated the Historia Ecclesiastica of Eusebius of Caesarea and continued the work from the reign of Constantine I to the death of Theodosius I (395).
 It was published in 402 or 403.

 Origen's commentary on the New Testament Epistle to the Romans, along with many of his sermons on the Old Testament, survive only in versions by Rufinus.
-The full text of Origen's De principiis (On first principals) also survives only in Rufinus' translation.
+The full text of Origen's De principiis (On first principals) also survives only in Rufinus's translation.
 Jerome, earlier a friend of Rufinus, fell out with him and wrote at least three works opposing his opinions and condemning his translations as flawed.
-For instance, Jerome prepared a (now lost) translation of Origen's De principiis to replace Rufinus' translation, which Jerome said was too free.
+For instance, Jerome prepared a (now lost) translation of Origen's De principiis to replace Rufinus's translation, which Jerome said was inadequate.